 The next section is about whether you have the lead-time and/or the hours in a day to develop and implement a leverage plan and manage the sponsorship.
 You also want to consider whether you have the required skill-set in-house, or in the pertinent region, or whether you will need to outsource the implementation of your leverage strategy.

 The final – not first! – thing you should look at is the cost.
-If it’s too much, or unrealistically priced, you can always negotiate or try to access other budgets or make up some of it with contra.
+If it’s a great opportunity, and realistically priced, but you don’t have the budget, you can always negotiate or try to access other budgets or make up some of it with contra.
+If it’s good, but unrealistically priced, you can ask them to revisit the pricing.

 At this point, you will have very few really great opportunities that are still under consideration.
 The final step in assessment, before you move to negotiation, is to leverage the sponsorship.
 That’s right – leverage before you say “yes”.